neverlinked/Atom-Fitness-Website/README.md

 # The official website of Fitness Atom.
-The website can be viewed at: atom.fitness
+The website can be viewed at: www.atom.fitness